-If you have been charged with a probation violation even before the accusations against you are proven the State’s Attorney is already counting the jail time you owe in their mind.
-The State thinks it has a slam dunk case to prove the probation violation and that you have no options available but to accept whatever plea offer they throw your way.
+If you have been charged with a probation violation even before the accusations against you are proven, the state's attorney is already counting the jail time you owe in their mind.
+The state thinks it has a slam dunk case to prove the probation violation and that you have no options available but to accept whatever plea offer they throw your way.
 However, an experienced defense attorney can make a difference in the outcome by zealously contesting the allegations against you and defending your rights.
-If you have been charged with a violation of probation (VOP) you should immediately seek the counsel of a top probation violation defense attorney at the Law Offices of Allan F. Friedman to review your case.
-We offer free initial consultations and we are available 24/7 at (203) 357-5555.
+If you have been charged with a violation of probation (VOP) you should immediately seek the counsel of a top Connecticut probation violation attorney to review your case.
+We offer free initial consultations, and we are available 24/7 at (203) 357-5555.

-There are general or “standard conditions” of probation which all Probationers must follow and in addition in most cases there are also “special” conditions of probation which apply to the particular case.
+There are general or "standard conditions" of probation, which all Probationers must follow, and in addition, in most cases, there are also "special" conditions of probation which apply to the particular situation.

 Some examples of standard conditions of probation include:

 - Follow the directions of your probation officer - including reporting to your probation officer as directed

 - Inform your probation officer of any changes in your address

 - Do not leave the state or travel without the permission of your probation officer

 - Register as a sex offender (sex crimes cases)

 Some examples of special conditions of probation which the judge may impose include: